w4bo/AA2526-unibo-phddataplat/slides/02-polyglotpersistence.md

 ![[@DBLP:books/sp/20/Curry20a]](img/phdslides_122.png)

-#
+# Dataspace

 Replace the global schema with a _dataspace_ [@DBLP:books/sp/20/Curry20a]

-  * A dataspace is a lightweight integration approach providing basic query expressive power on a variety of data sources, bypassing the complexity of traditional integration approaches and possibly returning best-effort or approximate answers [@DBLP:journals/sigmod/FranklinHM05]
+> A **dataspace** is a lightweight integration approach providing basic query expressive power on a variety of data sources, bypassing the complexity of traditional integration approaches and possibly returning best-effort or approximate answers [@DBLP:journals/sigmod/FranklinHM05]

 Replace traditional integration with a _pay-as-you-go_ approach.

-  * The system incrementally understands and integrates the data over time by asking users to confirm matches as the system runs [@DBLP:conf/sigmod/JefferyFH08]
+* The system incrementally integrates data over time by asking users to confirm matches as the system runs [@DBLP:conf/sigmod/JefferyFH08]

-#
+# Dataspace

 Introducing new concepts

-  * Entities: representation of a real-world entity
+  * *Entities*: representation of a real-world entity
-    * E.g., customers, products, orders, etc.
+    * E.g., `Customers`, `Products`, `Orders`, etc.
-  * Features: univocal representation of a group of semantically equivalent attributes
+  * *Features*: univocal representation of a group of semantically equivalent attributes
-    * E.g., CustomerName = { S1.name, S2.fullname, S3.customer, S4.cName, ... }
+    * E.g., `CustomerName = { S1.name, S2.fullname, S3.customer, S4.cName, ... }`
     * Mapping functions must be defined/definable between every couple

 The dataspace becomes an abstract view in terms of features and entities.